cloudutsukpilot/sakharams.github.io/_posts/devops/configurationmanagement/saltstack/2021-01-01-introduction-to-saltstack.md

 layout: post
 title: Introduction to SaltStack
 categories: [devops, configuration management, saltstack]
-tags: [devops, configuration management, saltstack]
+tags: [DevOps, Configuration Management, SaltStack]
 ---

 SaltStack is a powerful configuration management and orchestration tool that allows you to automate the management of your infrastructure.
 It uses a master-minion architecture, where the master node controls and manages the minion nodes.